dagronf/ColorPaletteCodable/README.md

 For some nice gradient files, [cptcity](http://soliton.vm.bytemark.co.uk/pub/cpt-city/index.html) has all of them :-)

 cptcity also has a [nice converter](http://soliton.vm.bytemark.co.uk/pub/cptutils-online/select.html) for gradients to ggr

+## QuickLook support (macOS 12+ only)

+This package also includes a Quicklook Plugin for palette and gradient files.

+In the `Quicklook` subfolder you'll find an `xcodeproj` which you can use to build the application `Palette Viewer` which contains the QuickLook plugin.

+For the plugin to register, you need to run the application.
+After the first run the QuickLook plugin will be registered.

+## Palette viewer

+Palette Viewer allows you to view the contents of all supported palette and gradient files

+You can drag colors out of the preview window into applications that support dropping of `NSColor` instances.

+You can also save the palette to a new format (eg. saving a gimp `.gpl` format to an Adobe `.aco` format)

 ## Linux support